vikingeducation/assignment_data_modeling/README.md

 6. Course_ID

-### You are building the profile page for a new User on your login site.
+#### You are building the profile page for a new User on your login site.
 You are already storing your User's username and email, but now you want to collect demographic information like City, State, Country, Age and Gender.
 Think -- how many profiles should a User have?
 How would you relate this to the User model?
 Design the data model for this web app.

+*Goal*
+We want to create profile for every user so we can see demographic info about him

+*Entities*
+User
+Profile
+Country Table

+*Attributes, Types & Constraints*
+1. User
+- username, string, 1-20 characters long, must be unique, required
+- email, string, 1-64 characters long, must be unique, required
+2. Profile
+- age, string, 2 characters long, required
+- gender, text, must be either male of female, required
+3. City Table
+- City, string, 2-20 characters long, required
+- Post Code, string, 2-10 characters long, required
+- State, string, 2 characters long, required
+- Country, string, 4-12 characters long, required

+*Relationships*
+User (ONE) - Profile (ONE)
+Profile (MANY) - City Table (ONE)

+### USERS
+1. User_ID
+2. Username
+3. Email
+4. Created_at
+5. Updated_at

+### PROFILES
+1. Profile_ID
+2. Age
+3. Gender
+4. Created_at
+5. Updated_at
+6. User_ID

+### CITIES_TABLE
+1. City_ID
+2. City
+3. Post Code
+4. State
+5. Country
+6. Created_at
+7. Updated_at

+### CITIES_PROFILES TABLE
+1. Profile_ID
+2. City_ID
+3. Created_at
+4. Updated_at

 ## Intermediate

-### You want to build a message board like Hacker News.
+#### You want to build a message board like Hacker News.
 Users can post links.
 Other users can comment on these submissions or comment on the comments.
 How would you make sure a comment knows where in the hierarchy it lives?
 Design the data model for this web app.

 ## Advanced

-### You want to build an e-commerce site like a very simplified Amazon.com.
+#### You want to build an e-commerce site like a very simplified Amazon.com.
 You'll need to keep track of products, users, orders, shipments and all the bits and pieces necessary to glue them all together.
 Design the data model for this web app.
 How can you handle the quantity of items in each order?
 How do you know where an order has been shipped?
 Bonus: What happens to your historical data if a user opts to delete their account?
 How might you handle this?